mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 - It limits and models the domain data.
 E.g. the `DATE` type can only store dates.
 - It is important for performance.

-Choosing the correct type has already been written about here: https://mika-s.github.io/sql/certification/70-761/2019/05/27/notes-on-70-761-Querying-Data-with-Transact-SQL.html#proper_data_types_for_elements_and_columns.
+Choosing the correct type has already been written about [here][github-70-761-proper-data-types-for-elements-and-columns].

-##### Computed columns
+**Computed columns:**

 Computed columns are columns that are based on expressions.